panditdhamdhere/Compose/README.md

 **NOTE:** *Compose is at a very early stage and is currently only available to contributors for building the library.
 It is NOT production ready.*

-*The Solidity feature ban, and the design of the library described below only apply to the library itself.
+*The Solidity feature ban only applies to the library itself.
 It does not apply to the *users* of the library -- the people who will use this library to make their diamonds.
 It is our job to help users do what they want to do.*

 # Compose